 Under confinement, Queen Mary was informed by Thomas Philips, another double agent, to expect a message from Gifford.
 Future communication would be relayed through diplomatic correspondence, reaching L’Aubespine, then Gifford, then Walsingham.

 Walsingham’s encryption methods enabled the crown to decrypt and duplicate the correspondence.
-Walsingham resealed each piece of correspondence and returned to Gifford for concealment.
+Walsingham resealed each piece of correspondence and returned it to Gifford for concealment.
 Gifford handed it off to the town’s brewer who got it to Mary through “hidden” transportation.
-Legal Secure File Share allows you to store and transport documents in a hidden manner as well.
 Mary’s correspondence followed the opposite series of steps.